firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 __Does AMiGA only process 96-well plates?
 Can it process 384-well plates?
 How about data files with an arbitrary number of wells/rows?__

 AMiGA can read and process data files with any arbitrary number of wells/rows, including 96-well and 384-well plates.
 It can even read a plate with a single well/row.
 However, the row names must be well locations (e.g. A1, B1, ..., etc.) where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to a specific column in the plate

+__Can AMiGA analyze CFU counts or fluorescence data instead of optical density?__

+AMiGA should be analyze any type of measurement over time, with a couple of caveats.
+First, AMiGA would need a minimum number of time points to properly fit growth curves (aim for at least eight time points).
+Second, optical density values typically range between 0 and 5.
+Fluorescence measurements are often measured in the thousands.
+Extreme values or dynamic ranges for measurements could result in numerical instability for GP regression.